 The Council is liable to make annual revenue contributions in respect of it's Pension Fund liabilities as specified in the actuary's certificate of rates and contributions.
 Agreement was reached with South Yorkshire Pensions Authority that the amounts due in respect of 2020/21, 2021/22 and 2022/23 could be settled by way of a single payment made in April 2020.
-The amount settled in April 2020 in respect of 2021/22 was £14.319m.
-The discount given for doing this has been apportioned over the three years on a pro rata basis.
+The amount settled in April 2020 in respect of 2022/23 was £14.195m.
+The discount given for doing this has been apportioned over the three years in accordance with actuarial calculations.